sakurity/securelogin/README.md

+## Direct vs Ping callback

+After opening a tab with client callback, it gets closed after setting localStorage response token.
+Sometimes the user has other tabs open after the original tab and the browser switches to last one, not the tab that requested SecureLogin authentication.
+The only known way to re-focus is to alert() which is inconvenient.

-### FAQ
+## FAQ

+* Master password is single point of failure in your system

-* Like in all password managers, there's no way to recover your private key without password or recovery key.
+Yes, like in all password managers, there's no way to recover your private key without password or recovery key.

 There's common misunderstanding that email is any different: try to reset your Gmail password now (backup email doesn't count as it's just turtles all the way down).

+In the end of any authentication scheme there will be a password that you just cannot forget.
+In SecureLogin we just remove unnecessary levels of "backups" and "recovery codes", our scheme boils down to just one master password.

+* Web version is easier to use.
+Why install native apps?

-* Although the web version exists, no one should use it for anything serious.
+Although the web version exists, no one should use it for anything serious.
 Users must install native clients which don't depend on securelogin.pw web server and generate private key much faster than JavaScript.

-# Technical Documentation

-## Build

-### Cordova
+## Building Cordova apps

 ```